matteospanio/S4A-multimodal-experiment/README.md

-# S4A Multimodal Experiment

 <p align="center">
   <img src="assets/images/logo-s4a.svg" alt="Science for All Logo" width="300">
 </p>

 A Symfony-based web application for conducting multimodal experiments exploring the relationships between music and sensory experiences.
 This project is specifically designed for the **Science4All** event in Padova, scheduled for the last weekend of September 2025.

-**Data Privacy Notice**: All participant data are collected anonymously and are processed and analyzed only in aggregated form to ensure privacy protection.
+> **Data Privacy Notice**: All participant data are collected anonymously and are processed and analyzed only in aggregated form to ensure privacy protection.

 ## About Science4All